CHARACTERISTICS OF A SUCCESSFUL

 Successful seekers MANAGE SETBACKS WITH POSITIVITY!

 Being told no in your search is never fun, but it’s bound to happen at some point.
 Rejection can hinge on a number of factors, many of which are out of the your control.
-While rejection can be frustrating, it is very important to remain positive and not let a setback with one opportunity effect how you present yourself for another prospective experience.
-Transform rejection into motivation, staying confident that you have many strong characteristics to contribute.
+While rejection can be frustrating, it is very important to remain positive and not let a setback with one opportunity affect how you present yourself for another prospective experience.
+Transform rejection into motivation, staying confident that you have many strong attributes to contribute.
+Use setbacks as an opportunity to reevaluate goals and to clarify your purpose and motivation.
+Adapt career plans based on challenges that arise throughout the search process.

 Successful seekers project PROFESSIONALISM AND MATURITY!